 Miscellaneous Amber Lagers

 The following three beer styles are tenuous creatures and probably do not require their own categories; many beer authorities categorise Landbier together with Keller- and Zwickelbier which is utterly confusing.
 These three styles could easily be classified under Dunkles since this category already ranges from amber to dark brown.
 However, this solution is not perfect as Dunkles tends to be associated with Munich and Upper Bavaria.

 Vienna Lager is not technically a German brew, since it originates from Vienna, Austria.
 This rare, arcane style is very similar to Helles but with a noticeably darker colour ranging from from light to medium amber.
 Malts dominate with a slight toastiness and some caramel notes.
 Hop bitterness is moderate, imparting a slightly dry finish.
 Fascinatingly, Vienna Lager is much more popular in the USA than in the German-speaking realm.

 Landbier, “country” beer, is a vague, somewhat confusing term, like “craft beer”, which is often, like Vienna Lager, quite similar to Helles.
 It is a very profilic beer around Upper and Middle Franconia, as the house-beers of many a brewer are in fact Landbier and not Helles or Pils.
 Colouration ranges from pale to deep amber.
 The term Landbier is also used to describe a Helles or Kellerbier.
 Hop bitterness is, like Helles, quite low.

 Nürnberger Rotbier, “red” beer, is yet another amber lager which is very similar to Vienna Lager and Landbier except that it is naturally cloudy.
-This style originates from in and around Nuremberg and was once the most common beer there; it might just simply be the local version of Landbier.
+This style originates from in and around Nuremberg and was once the most common beers there; it might just simply be the local version of Landbier.
 The malts are toasty and fruity with some grassiness and some earthiness from the herbal hops.
 Carbonation is rather low.